-This product currently has a delivery time of 12 weeks
+This product currently has a delivery period of approximately 6 weeks

 The TI-tanium line embraced the principles that made the Sneeboer tools so successful and has elevated them to a higher level to add a very luxurious quality.
 Sneeboer’s exclusive TI-tanium line is made from a special grade Titanium, of course hand forged and comes with a hand-made walnut handle.
 Intended to be truly elite amongst garden tools the three available hand tools, transplanting trowel, hand-fork and hand-hoe have a design of pure charisma.